blbrdv/Aegir/README.md

 1. Run `./build.sh Compile` (or `.\build.ps1 ...` for Windows)

 For more commands see [Build.cs](build/Build.cs) file or run build with `--help` flag.

+### FAQ

+1. Mod does not create config file?

+Yes it doesn't.
+Mod is so small it do not need it.

+2. Does this mod needs to be installed on server to work in multiplayer?

+No, See `Install` in `Installing & Using` in description.